-The name Solomon means Recompense, or Fair Penalty.
+Despite popular belief that Solomon means peace, the name Solomon means Recompense, or Fair Penalty.

 A name that is related to Solomon is Absalom, the name of David's son number three and older half-brother of Solomon (2 Samuel 3:3).
 Even the name of the city from which David ruled was derived from this root: Jerusalem, but peace continued to shun the house of David.